kyma-incubator/compass/docs/compass/03-02-labeling.md

           }
 ```

-If you want to add new language to this list, you have to provide a full definition:
+If you want to add a new language to the list, provide such a mutation:

 ```
 updateLabelDefinition(in: {
                         key:"supportedLanguages",